Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Analysis

-To extract the total counts from our peak, we fit it with a Gaussian function combined with a linear fit to the local background.
-This fit yielded a total peak area of 43(14) counts.
-Using the efficiency of the LaBr$_3$ array, determined during the energy calibration, we were able to determine the absolute $\gamma$-ray yield for the experiment.
+Using the measured efficiency of the LaBr$_3$ array and the most likely value for the number of counts observed in the 981 keV $\gamma$-ray peak, we were able to determine the absolute $\gamma$-ray yield for the experiment.